Aymkdn/FileToDataURI/README.md

 FileToDataURI
 =============

-A cross-browser solution to read a local file and provide the base64 encoded content
+A cross-browser solution to read a local file and provide the base64 encoded content.
+See the [example](http://aymkdn.github.com/FileToDataURI/) to know how to use it.

 Customization
 =============